 The mint julep is a classic bourbon based cocktail frequently associated with the Kentucky Derby and the American South.
 You can still enjoy the refreshing mint flavors in a nonalcoholic mint julep, served with plenty of finely crushed ice.
 Even without the bourbon, it's a true Southern classic.

-Can You Really Make a Non-Alcoholic Mint Julep?
+Can You Really Make a Nonalcoholic Mint Julep?

 Alcohol-Free Mint Julep

-When you just need to make a cocktail or two, this single serving recipe will serve you well.You will need:
+When you just need to make a cocktail or two, this single serving recipe will serve you well.

 Mock Mint Julep Punch

-Here's a tasty recipe that allows you to make an entire batch of alcohol-free Mint Juleps to serve at a special gathering.
-Even the kids can give it a try.You will need:
+Here's a tasty recipe that allows you to make an entire batch of alcohol-free mint juleps to serve at a special gathering.
+Even the kids can give it a try.
+It makes about nine 8-ounce servings.

-- One cup of cold water
+- 1 cup cold water

 - Add the mint to the bottom of an empty punch bowl.

 Once you've given this recipe a try, you can adjust the amount of any particular ingredient to make the punch more to your own taste.
 You can also double the ingredients to fill a larger punch bowl if you wish.

 These recipes do make a tasty beverage, but don't try to pull the wool over your guests' eyes.
-Be up front about the fact that this is an alcohol-free version of the classic Mint Julep.
+Be up front about the fact that this is an alcohol-free version of the classic mint julep.
 Your guests will appreciate your honesty, and they're more likely to give the beverage a fair try rather than dismiss it as a poorly-made cocktail.